-Research on absenteeism in the workplace shows that some of its most common causes include:
+Some of its most common causes include:

-Illness: Sickness-related absences can increase at certain periods especially during the winter months when cold and flu viruses are widespread.
+Sickness-related absences can increase at certain periods especially during the winter months when cold and flu viruses are widespread.

-Bereavement: Understandably, when an employee is dealing with a death in the family work is the last thing they’ll be thinking about.
+Understandably, when an employee is dealing with a death in the family work is the last thing they’ll be thinking about.
 They’ll need some time off work to grieve.
 This period may be even longer when the death is sudden.

-Stress: When an employee experiences increased levels of stress, they’re likely to avoid situations that could exacerbate it.
+When an employee experiences increased levels of stress, they’re likely to avoid situations that could exacerbate it.
 This includes the working environment.
 The same applies when they’re experiencing burnout as it leads to disengagement from their work.

-Morale: The morale of your staff determines their level of engagement and productivity.
+The morale of your staff determines their level of engagement and productivity.
 Picking up the slack for a colleague who repeatedly misses work, isn’t very engaging.
 When morale is low, your staff are more likely to lack motivation and feel underappreciated.

-Harassment: Similar to stress, when an employee is being harassed or bullied at work, they’re likely to take steps to remove themselves from that situation and is includes staying away from the work environment.
+Similar to stress, when an employee is being harassed or bullied at work, they’re likely to take steps to remove themselves from that situation and is includes staying away from the work environment.

-Carers: It’s not uncommon for some employees to be the sole care provider for members of their family.
+It’s not uncommon for some employees to be the sole care provider for members of their family.
 In some instances, they may even need to take extended periods off work to care for them.